Eating too much over a long period of time can have dire consequences for your health.

 Cleanses are based on the incorrect assumption that the body needs help getting rid of toxins.
 Not only are these diets ineffective, they also can be dangerous.
 According to the American Heart Association, a recent study found that yo-yo dieting increased the risk of heart attacks in women by 3.5 times.
 Weight cycling also increased the risk of dying from coronary artery heart disease by 66 percent.

 Be wary of anything that severely limits what you can and cannot eat or drink, or dramatically restricts how many calories you consume.
-The best way to lose weight is to lose weight slowly, which according to the CDC means no more than one or two pounds per week.
-Think about how long it took you to gain weight.
-It will typically take you that the same amount of time, or longer, to lose it.
+The best way to lose weight is to lose weight slowly, which according to the

 The number of daily calories that your body requires depends on a variety of factors, including your genetics, gender, age, weight, body composition, and activity level.
 The USDA provides a list of recommended daily calories for men, women, and children of all ages and activity levels.
 If you’re trying to lose weight, you need to consume fewer calories than you use.
 If you decide to follow a specific diet, be wary if it severely limits your food choices or the number of calories you can consume.